Fast and Adaptive Multi-agent Planning under Collaborative Temporal Logic Tasks via Poset Products: Introduction

-Multi-agent systems can be extremely efficient when working concurrently and collaboratively.
-Linear Temporal Logic (LTL) in~\cite{Katoen2008Principles} has been widely used to specify complex tasks due to its formal syntax and rich expressiveness in various applications, e.g., transportation~\cite{verginis2022planning}, maintenance~\cite{liu2022time} and services~\cite{schillinger2018simultaneous}.
-The standard framework is based on the model-checking algorithm~\cite{Katoen2008Principles}: First, the task formulas are converted to a Deterministic Robin Automaton (DRA) or Nondeterministic B\"uchi Automaton (NBA), via off-the-shelf tools such as~\texttt{SPIN}~\cite{ben2010primer} and~\texttt{LTL2BA}~\cite{10.1007/3-540-44585-4_6}.
+The standard framework for planning under temporal tasks is based on the model-checking algorithm~\cite{Katoen2008Principles}: First, the task formulas are converted to a Deterministic Robin Automaton (DRA) or Nondeterministic B\"uchi Automaton (NBA), via off-the-shelf tools such as~\texttt{SPIN}~\cite{ben2010primer} and~\texttt{LTL2BA}~\cite{10.1007/3-540-44585-4_6}.
 Second, a product automaton is created between the automaton of formula and the models of all agents, such as weighted finite transition systems (wFTS)~\cite{Katoen2008Principles}, Markov decision processes~\cite{6702421} or Petri nets~\cite{7294096}.
-Last, certain graph search or optimization procedures are applied to find a valid and accepting plan within the product automaton, such as nested-Dijkstra search~\cite{schillinger2018simultaneous}, integer programs~\cite{9663414}, auction~\cite{schillinger2019hierarchical} or sampling-based~\cite{2018STyLuS}.
+Last, certain graph search or optimization procedures are applied to find a valid and accepting plan within the product automaton, such as nested-Dijkstra search~\cite{schillinger2018simultaneous}, integer programs~\cite{9663414}, auction~\cite{schillinger2019hierarchical} or sampling-based~\cite{kantaros2020stylus,kantaros2018sampling}.